Operator forms of nonhomogeneous associative classical Yang-Baxter equation: Characterizations of by generalized -operators

 {\bf Acknowledgements.} This work is supported by National Natural Science Foundation of China (Grant Nos.
 11931009, 11771190).
 C. Bai is also supported by the Fundamental Research Funds for the Central Universities and Nankai ZhiDe Foundation.
-Y. Zhang is supported by China Scholarship Council to visit University of Southern California and he would like to thank Prof. Susan Montgomery for hospitality during his visit.
+Y. Zhang is supported by China Scholarship Council to visit University of Southern California and he thanks Professor Susan Montgomery for hospitality during his visit.